VardhanSuroshi/VLSI-ASIC-Design-Flow/README.md

 </p>

-compile the same using riscv compiler and view the output
+compile the same using RISC-V compiler and view the output

 ```